JayO-1/system-design-101/README.md

 * Relational data
 * Need for complex joins
 * Transactions
+* Flexible
+  * We may not know how our use case will evolve, so it can be useful to default to SQL
 * Clear patterns for scaling
 * More established: developers, community, code, tools, etc
 * Lookups by index are very fast